Musa al-Sadr: Disappearance

-According to Iranian General Mansour Qadar, the head of Syrian security, Rifaat al-Assad, told the Iranian ambassador to Syria that Gaddafi planned to kill Sadr.
+According to Iranian General Mansour Qadar, the head of Syrian security, Rifaat al-Assad told the Iranian ambassador to Syria that Gaddafi planned to kill Sadr.
 On 27 August 2008, Gaddafi was indicted by the government of Lebanon for Sadr's disappearance.
-Following the fall of the Gaddafi regime, Lebanon and Iran appealed to the Libyan rebels to investigate the fate of Musa Sadr.
+Following the fall of the Gaddafi regime, Lebanon and Iran appealed to the Libyan rebels to investigate the fate of al-Sadr.

-Political analyst Roula Talj has said that Gaddafi's son, Saif al-Islam Gaddafi, told her that Sadr and his aides, Mohammed Yaqoub and Abbas Bader el-Dine, never left Libya.
-According to a representative of Libya's National Transitional Council in Cairo, Gaddafi murdered Sadr after discussions about Shia beliefs.
-Sadr accused him of being unaware of Islamic teachings and of the Islamic branches of Shia and Sunni.
-According to other sources, Gaddafi had Sadr and his companions murdered at the request of Palestinian leader Yasser Arafat.
+Lebanese political analyst Roula Talj has said that Gaddafi's son, Saif al-Islam Gaddafi, told her that Sadr and his aides never left Libya.
+She noted, however, that Saif al-Islam stopped short of "acknowledging that Imam Musa al-Sadr is still alive".
+She added, "based on my own analysis and people's reactions to this, I believe he is still alive".
+According to a representative of Libya's National Transitional Council in Cairo, Gaddafi murdered al-Sadr after discussions about Shia beliefs.
+Al-Sadr accused him of being unaware of Islamic teachings and of the Islamic branches of Shia and Sunni.
+According to other sources, Gaddafi had al-Sadr and his companions murdered at the request of Palestinian leader Yasser Arafat.
 At the time, the Shias and the Palestinians were involved in armed clashes in Southern Lebanon.

-According to several sources, there was tension Sadr and Khomeini as Sadr did not recognize him as the supreme religious authority of the Shiite world.
-The alleged rivalry between the two is what caused Gaddafi to eliminate Sadr at the request of Ayatollah Ruhollah Khomeini, who regarded Sadr as a potential rival.
+According to several sources, there was tension between al-Sadr and Khomeini as al-Sadr did not recognize him as the supreme religious authority of the Shiite world.
+The alleged rivalry between the two is what caused Gaddafi to eliminate al-Sadr at the request of Ayatollah Ruhollah Khomeini, who regarded al-Sadr as a potential rival.
 Gaddafi later supported Khomeini in the Iran-Iraq War.

-According to a former member of the Libyan intelligence, Sadr was beaten to death for daring to challenge Gaddafi at his house on matters of theology.
-In an interview with Al Aan TV, Ahmed Ramadan, an influential figure in the Gaddafi regime and an eyewitness to the meeting between Sadr and Gaddafi, claimed that the meeting lasted for two and a half hours and ended with Gaddafi saying "take him".
-Ramadan also named three officials who he believes were responsible for the death of Sadr.

-In 2011, Abdel Monem al-Houni claimed that Sadr's body was sent to Sabha in Gaddafi's private jet and buried there.
+According to a former member of the Libyan intelligence, al-Sadr was beaten to death for daring to challenge Gaddafi at his house on matters of theology.
+In an interview with Al Aan TV, Ahmed Ramadan, an influential figure in the Gaddafi regime and an eyewitness to the meeting between al-Sadr and Gaddafi, claimed that the meeting lasted for two and a half hours and ended with Gaddafi saying "take him".
+Ramadan also named three officials who he believes were responsible for the death of al-Sadr.
+In 2011, Abdel Monem al-Houni claimed that al-Sadr's body was sent to Sabha in Gaddafi's private jet and buried there.
 The plane was flown by Houni's cousin, Najieddine Yazigi, who was later murdered to preserve the secret.